Diivix/compendium/README.md

 ## What I was doing

+1. Removing Auth to boost up Spell and Items compendium.
+Will add it back in later.
+2. Removing Character feature in favour of focusing on spell and items compendium.
+3. Add Apple ID authentication to app, removing TicketboothCore reliance.

+---

 0. Connecting to CompendiumApiCore.
     - Fixing Spell Filters as selected filters are not appearing on refresh.
     - Characters